B-014: Next-Gen Banking: Design Thinking for Future-Ready Financial Solutions

 Stage 3: Develop

-• Popcorn (Code 401): This brainstorming technique will stimulate rapid idea generation among participants, encouraging creative solutions for Millennial-focused banking services.
+• Popcorn (Code 401): This brainstorming technique will stimulate rapid idea generation among participants and encourage creative solutions for Millennial-focused banking services.

 • Reverse Brainstorming (Code 404): This method focuses on potential problems instead of solutions, leading to proactive problem-solving and innovative service design.

-• Force Connections (Code 412): This technique will challenge participants to create unusual combinations of ideas, leading to unique and innovative solutions for the banking sector.
+• Force Connections (Code 412): This technique challenges participants to create unusual combinations of ideas, leading to innovative solutions for the banking sector.

 Stage 4:Deliver